home-assistant/developers.home-assistant/docs/core/entity/weather.md

 ### Forecast

-Forecast data should either be daily or hourly.
+Forecast data can be daily, hourly or twice_daily in it's respective array.
+An integration can set and use any/all of them.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------